hi-ashleyj/accept-github-invitations/readme.md

 ### Requirements
 Node.js, tested on 14.x but should be fine on most modern versions

+A Personal Access Token with repo:invite permissions.
+Get one at Github > Settings > Developer Settings > Personal Access Tokens and be sure to select repo:invite scopes before generation

 ### Usage
 1. Clone the repo
 ```bash